top of page

 The SFU now has over 100,000 affiliated members!

-The SFU now has over 102,000 affiliated members, cementing our position as the biggest independent fans' group in the country.
+UPDATED: 24th May 2024 The SFU now has over 102,000 affiliated members, cementing our position as the biggest independent fans' group in the country.
 Thank you to everyone who has signed up, whether individually or as part of a larger group.
 By joining us, you can get your voice heard in the corridors of power, at both Holyrood and Hampden.
 Here's what we're doing for Scottish football fans and it's this work that has attracted so much attention and interest.
-Please join us today !
-We are worki
+Please join

 Stuart Murphy